Chair-of-Indefinite-Studies/game-data-description/README.md

-# Level Data Description
+# Game Data Description

-Description of the data format to describe levels.
+Description of the data formats used to describe an entire game.

 Example
 -------

-The json below is an example of the description of a level.
+The json below is an example of the description of a game.

 ```json
 {